the-unmindful/omnichat-app/documentation.md

     *   [Implemented] Renderer process (`src/renderer.ts`) correctly processes image responses and passes data to the component.
     *   [Implemented] Content Security Policy (CSP) updated programmatically in `src/index.ts` to allow image loading from external sources.
     *   [Implemented] Copy button on assistant messages is now hidden for image outputs.
+*   **Model Parameter Configuration (V1.6):**
+    *   [Implemented] UI popover in the chat header (near model selector) to configure Temperature, Top P, and Max Tokens.
+    *   [Implemented] Global persistence of these parameters in `currentModelParams` within `src/renderer.ts`.
+    *   [Implemented] Parameters are updated live as the user types in the popover input fields.
+    *   [Implemented] Input fields are populated with current global values when the popover is opened and when the selected model changes.
+    *   [Implemented] Parameters are included in the `ChatPayload` sent to the main process.
+    *   [Implemented] Main process (`src/index.ts`) correctly receives and applies these parameters (with provider-specific naming and defaults) to API calls for OpenAI, OpenRouter, Anthropic, and Gemini.

 ## 4. Advanced Features & Roadmap